It’s okay to quit something when it’s not working for you, but before you make a big decision, there are a few things you should consider.

-Coping with all the stuff that’s going on in your life isn’t easy.
-Adding school and uni to the mix can sometimes be the thing that tips you over and makes you feel like it’s all too hard.
-Chat to someone about how you’re feeling and see if there’s any way of lightening your load might put you back in control.
+It isn’t always easy to cope with all the stuff that goes on in life, and adding school and uni to the mix can sometimes be the thing that tips you over into thinking it’s all too hard.
+Chat to someone about how you’re feeling and see if there’s any way to lighten your load.
+This might put you back in control.

-It’s easy to overcommit.
-Often you just forget to say no to things and all of a sudden you have a diary that looks like highlighter heaven with more activities than hours in the day.
-Even though it’s tempting to just drop everything and run, there are a couple of ways you can get your life back in order without dropping out.
-The first step is identifying your priorities, and then you just need to work your schedule around what’s important to you, instead of prioritising what’s important to others.
+It can often be hard to say ‘no’ to things, which means it’s easy to over-commit yourself.
+Suddenly, your diary has more activities scheduled than there are hours in the day.
+Even though it’s tempting to just drop out and run, there are a couple of ways you can get your life back in order without giving up your studies.
+The first step is to identify your priorities.
+Then you just need to schedule everything else around what’s most important to you, instead of prioritising what’s important to others.

 There’s absolutely nothing wrong with feeling like you’re just not made for education.
-Everyone has talents and sometimes exams, studying or essay writing just doesn’t sit well with you.
+Everyone has talents, and perhaps yours don’t include sitting for exams, studying or writing essays.
 Though there are legal reasons you might have to stick it out with school, higher ed is an option that you don’t have to pursue if it’s not working out.
-Getting a job or starting an apprenticeship are equally valuable options.
+Getting a job or starting an apprenticeship are equally valuable alternatives.

-- Why do you want to drop out?
+- Why do I want to drop out?

-- Is the reason you want to drop out something you can fix?
-If you could change it, would you be willing to stick it out?
+- Is the reason I want to drop out something I can fix?
+If I could change it, would I be willing to stick it out?

 - What are the positives and negatives of dropping out?

-- What would the consequence of dropping out be?
+- What would the consequences of dropping out be?

-- Do you have a plan for what you’re going to do if you drop out?
+- Do I have a plan for what I’m going to do if I drop out?

-- What can you do to support yourself through this time?
+- What can I do to support myself through this time?

-- Who can you talk to about this?
+- Who can I talk to about this?

 Studying isn’t for everyone, but before you make the big decision to drop out, it’s worth thinking of your reasons and the consequences of doing it.
-Making a plan for after you drop out is important - you don’t want to suddenly feel like you have nothing to do or nowhere to go.
+It’s important to make a plan for after you drop out – you don’t want suddenly to feel like you have nothing to do or nowhere to go.
 Counsellors, teachers, friends and parents are all good people to talk to if you feel like you’re at risk of dropping out.